gndrmnn/nodepool/doc/source/operation.rst

    :type: counter, timer

-   Number of image uploads to a specific provider in the cloud plus the time in seconds spent to upload the image.
+   Number of image uploads to a specific provider in the cloud plus the time in ms spent to upload the image.

 .. zuul:stat:: nodepool.image_build_requests
    :type: gauge